What will you learn in this post?

 Since Jekyll is a static Website generator, which means the pages are already there before you request, it is hardly possible to for Liquid to get the query string in URL.
 However, we can use some tricks to make it looks like so.

-The basic idea is to display all posts grouped by tags, and then use CSS display: none for all except posts with the searching tag.
+for all except posts with the searching tag.
 We can get the searching tag in URL query string using JavaScript.

 #Display Posts Grouped by Tags

-1. Create a page called tags.html.
+1. Create a page called tags.html

-Tags can be then searched like http://.../tags/?tag=css.
+Tags can be then searched like http://.../tags/?tag=css

-2. Get all the tag names in site.tags.
+2. Get all the tag names in site.tags

-You’d better use - instead of space in your tag names.
-Otherwise, if you have a tag named Hello World, then site.tags contains Hello and World.
-To avoid this, use Hello-World as tag name instead.
+instead of space in your tag names.
+Otherwise, if you have a tag named Hello World

 3. For each tag, list all the posts with that tag name.

-Here we create a <div></div> for each tag with id and class so that it can be manipulated more easily later.
+so that it can be manipulated more easily later.

-4. Hide all those tag-posts.
+4. Hide all those tag-posts

-Use CSS to set display: none; to .tag-posts.
+Use CSS to set display: none;

 5. Get query string using JavaScript.